The Nevada Cannabis Compliance Board approved the sale of cannabis consumption lounges on Tuesday.

 The statement then explains that the approval of these regulations followed a months-long process where details were discussed in over 15 public meetings and workshops.
 Per the CCB, the first licenses will be handed out in the fall, allowing for lounges to open near the end of the year.

 Marijuana lounges were legalized last year when lawmakers approved a bill and created two possible licenses.
 There’s one for “retail cannabis consumption lounges,” where products can be purchased and consumed, and another for “independent cannabis consumption lounges,” which sells single-serving and ready-to-consume products.
+Las Vegas is already home to the largest dispensary, Planet 13 and soon will home to the Cannabition Cannabis Museum.

 Nevada appears to be the state leading the charge in terms of cannabis lounges, creating an environment similar to that of a bar.
 Instead of having people bring their cannabis to a space where it can be consumed, these lounges serve as a place to purchase and consume.